**Any complete applications received after the review date will only be forwarded to the hiring committee at their request.

 Any combination of training and experience which would provide the required knowledge, skills, and abilities is qualifying.
-A typical way to obtain the required qualifications would be: equivalent to an Associate's degree from an accredited college with coursework in early childhood education, child development, or a related field AND two (2) years teaching experience in early childhood education.
+A typical way to obtain the required qualifications would be: equivalent to high school graduate AND one years of similar work experience.

 Licenses and Certifications:

-Must possess mobility to work in classroom and playground setting, use playground and standard classroom equipment, including a computer; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone.
-Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate standard office equipment.
-Must possess the physical stamina to bend, stoop, kneel, reach, climb, and walk on uneven surfaces to participate in instructional and care activities; and push and pull drawers open and closed to retrieve and file information.
-Employees must possess the ability to lift, carry, push, and pull materials, objects, and children, typically weighing 30 pounds, and occasionally up to 100 pounds.
+Must possess mobility to work in a laboratory/classroom environment, to use a computer, and to operate varied equipment related to computer science programs; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone.
+Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate above-mentioned equipment.
+Positions in this classification bend, stoop, kneel, and reach to perform work.
+Employees must possess the ability to lift, carry, push, and pull materials and objects weighing up to 10 pounds with the use of proper equipment.
 Reasonable accommodations will be made for individuals on a case-by-case basis.